gpietz/brickball/README.md

 * Add title screen with menu

 ## Project update and notes

+#### _2022-03-13_ Project Recap
+I haven't worked on the project for the last two weeks because, to be honest, I couldn't motivate myself.
+At the moment I see too many problems, many things take too long and the game engine seems more and more unsuitable.

+I wanted to add the textures now but what I miss is the possibility to set properties for the texture repetition.
+This [discussion](https://github.com/bevyengine/bevy/issues/399) also deals with the problem, but it doesn't offer a good solution.

+The realisation of a game menu also seemed too complex to me.
+The game engine certainly has many advantages and has many features in the 3D area, but for what I want to realise with it, it seems too complex to me.

+At the moment I'm thinking about porting the game or starting something new, but in any case I'll use a simpler graphics engine.

 #### _2022-02-19_
 The project is progressing more slowly than was actually hoped.
 Last week I had no time to take care of the further